-Six months after releasing the album ‘True Born Irishman’ Daoirí won two prestigious BBC Radio 2 Folk Awards 2017 for Best Newcomer, and Best Traditional Track and also performed live at the awards ceremony at London’s Royal Albert Hall.
-His performance at the Folk Awards can be viewed here.
+Six months after releasing the album ‘True Born Irishman’ Daoirí had picked up two prestigious BBC Radio 2 Folk Awards in 2017 for Best Newcomer and Best Traditional Track, and also performed live at the awards ceremony at London’s Royal Albert Hall.

-‘An album that could yet prove to be one of the most significant Irish releases of recent years.’ **** Songlines
+“…one of the most significant Irish releases of recent years.”
+Songlines